Our pathway to electrification

 - 10-15 years: Replace your remaining gas appliances with efficient electric appliances and have your gas connection abolished.

-The ACT Government is planning to introduce legislation to prevent new gas mains connections in 2023.
+The ACT Government is planning to introduce legislation to prevent new gas network connections in the second half of 2023, and consultation on the regulation is now open.
 New connections will still be allowed until this regulation is in place.

 The contractual process and lead-times for new building construction will be an important consideration in the design and implementation of this policy over 2022 and 2023.
 It is not expected that a new regulation will impact buildings that have already received Building or Development Approval, unless the construction were to greatly exceed reasonable construction timelines.